Education and Advocacy

 - NAMM-National Association of Music Merchants

-MAAE has two initiatives which include advocacy components.
+MAAE has several initiatives which include advocacy components.

 SHow-Me Arts (SMarts) Student Advocacy Summit